-This is a beginner-to-intermediate demo for Tableau Desktop.
+This is a beginner-to-intermediate level tutorial for Tableau Desktop version 2020.2.
 To acquire a free student, researcher, or instructor license for Tableau Desktop, please follow these licensing and installation instructions.

 Note: this guide builds on, and goes further than, the existing Introductory Tableau Desktop demo.
 There are some graphs in the introductory tutorial that are not covered in this tutorial, so feel free to consult both.